Nima Mirzazad

-Nima Mirzazad (born 27 February 1997) is an Iranian professional football player currently playing for Mes Rafsanjan in the Persian Gulf Pro League.
+Nima Mirzazad (born 27 February 1997) is an Iranian professional football player currently playing for Kolding in the Danish 1st Division.

 Club career

 Malavan

 Mirzazad joined Malavan's senior team before the start of the 2014–15 season at the age of 17.
 Nima Mirzazad made his debut in Persian Gulf Pro League on 8 May 2016, against Saba Qom as Malavan's first goalkeeper, Hossein Hosseini, was injured.
 Nima was 19 years and 2 months and 10 days old on this day.